larrybotha/sql-for-data-science/week-2/README.md

 - `WHERE` filters on rows, not groups
 - `WHERE` then needs to be defined before `GROUP BY`
+- rows eliminated by a `WHERE` clause will not be included in a group
 - `HAVING` is the equivalent to `WHERE`, but for groups
+- `HAVING` must come after `ORDER BY`

 ```sql
 # count the number of orders, by customer, where there are 2 or more orders for